Liway: Production

-Shooting for the film proved physically demanding, especially flashback scenes which depicted the capture of Commander Liway and Commander Toto, before their days in prison.
-These scenes were shot in the jungle, and necessitated de Castro rushing to and fro between the set of Liway and the set of a Television series she was doing at the same time.
+Shooting for the film proved physically demanding, especially flashback scenes which depicted the capture of Commander Liway and Commander Toto before their days in prison.
+These scenes were shot in the jungle, and de Castro had to rush between the set of Liway and the set of a television series she was doing simultaneously.

-The actors, particularly de Castro, were originally apprehensive about inhabiting their roles, because the people they were portraying were real people who were still alive.
-In order to make the actors more comfortable, Oebanda had to arrange for the actors to meet the actual people they were portraying.
-For de Castro, this meant a very emotional discussion with Oebanda's mother - Commander Liway herself.
+The actors, particularly de Castro, were originally apprehensive about inhabiting their roles because the people they were portraying were real people who were still alive.
+To make the actors more comfortable, Oebanda had to arrange for the actors to meet the actual people they were portraying.
+For de Castro, this meant a very emotional discussion with Oebanda's mother, Commander Liway herself.

 Music

-De Castro, who is also an indie music artist, also performed a cover of Philippine folk group Asin's song “Himig ng Pag-ibig” as part of the film and its promotion.
-She had to learn and record the song in one day because the director wanted the performance to have "raw, unpracticed emotion."
+De Castro, also an indie music artist, performed a cover of Philippine folk group Asin's song "Himig ng Pag-Ibig" as part of the film and its promotion.
+She had to learn and record the song in one day because the director wanted the performance to have "raw, unpracticed emotion".

 Reception

 Audience reception

-Public reaction to the film was strong, with audiences spontaneously applausing the film after screenings, and at least one screening erupting in various revolutionary chants which were used in the film, but still used in contemporary protests, such as: "Ang tao, ang bayan!
+Public reaction to the film was strong, with audiences spontaneously applauding the film after screenings, and at least one screening erupting in various revolutionary chants which were used in the film but still used in contemporary protests, such as "Ang tao, ang bayan!
 Ngayon ay lumalaban!"
 (The people, the country!
-Are now fighting back!); and "Huwag matakot!
+Are now fighting back!) and "Huwag matakot!
 Makibaka!"
 (Do not be afraid!
 Dare to struggle!)